|

 256 symbols are represented (for example, IBM's "extended

+ASCII").
 ASIC (application-specific integrated circuit) A

 large-scale integrated circuit whose function is determined by the